tytydraco/yessleep/out/There_Is_Something_Living_Inside_My_Wardrobe_But_My_Mother_Tells_Me_Not_To_Worry.md

 “Good.”
 Mother withdrew her nails, and kissed me tenderly on the same spot she had just wounded.
 “Now go brush your teeth.”

 I listened immediately, as I did with most of mother’s orders.
 Partially because mother’s punishments could be swift and capricious, but also because I enjoyed living with her.
 It was clear that, despite her mood swings, mother wanted me around.
 She packed my lunchbox with all of my favorites, tucked me into bed each night, and genuinely seemed to love being a mother.
-Plus, she had stocked my room with enough toys that Santa’s workshop would have been put to shame.
+Plus, she had stocked my room with enough toys that Santa’s workshop would have seemed dingy in comparison.
 Board games, video games, plush stuffed animals.
 Many of the toys seemed used, but I didn’t mind second-hand items; at the orphanage, I was lucky to inherit things third-hand or fourth.

 In all honesty, if it weren’t for the wardrobe, I could have been content with mother for many years.
 But although I had started putting cotton in my ears before bed, the wardrobe grew more insistent over the weeks.
 One night, I dreamed it grew oak-splintered hands and reached out to me, wrapping its wooden fingers around my ankle and dragging me, screaming, into its belly.
 When I gasped awake, I turned my sights to the wardrobe.
 Although it could have been my imagination, I swore it had moved an inch closer during my slumber.

 Since then, sleep has been harder to come by.
 Most days, I stay up until dawn glaring at the wardrobe.
 Sometimes I think a masked man sneaks inside during the day, and rattles the wardrobe during the night – waiting for the right moment to pounce.
 Other times, I imagine a shackled and gagged prisoner banging their head against the wardrobe for help – stuck inside by a deranged madman, unbeknownst to mother and me.
 And still other times I think of aliens, or shadow men, or demonic creatures.

 But the most consistent, horrible thought?
-Above any other theory, I think about the fact that this mother isn’t my first mother, and I wonder: what if I am not this mother’s first child?
+Above any other theory, I think about how this mother isn’t my first mother, and I wonder: what if I am not this mother’s first child, either?
 What if there were others before me?
-And what if it is their ghosts inside that wardrobe?
+And what if it is their restless ghosts reaching out to me from inside that wardrobe?

 The toll of not-knowing hurts most of all.
 And so, I decide I must find out.